Lucasfrota/lazy_cat_lang/README.md

 Lazy cat is a programming language that aims to be so simple that any programmer can learn its features in around a half hour

+# how to use

+CuCurrently there are two main ways to use lady cat, you may run a script that uses the extension .lc by using the command

 ## current features

 * arithmetic calculations with integers